Oath of Citizenship (Canada): Composition

 By the mid-1970s, it was thought that because Canada had a shared monarch the Oath of Citizenship should clarify for new citizens that the fealty they were offering was specifically to the monarch in her capacity as the Canadian head of state, rather than, for example, the head of state of Jamaica or of the United Kingdom.
 Thus, as part of an amendment to the Citizenship Act in 1977, the words Queen of Canada were inserted after the Queen's name and the oath was officially named the Canadian Citizenship Oath.
 This new format maintained the traditional assertion of allegiance to the monarch, but also inserted the name of the country three times in a way consistent with Canada's status as a constitutional monarchy—i.e., in a monarchy the state is personified, not treated as an abstraction or a corporation.

-The Truth and Reconciliation Commission issued in 2015 a series of "calls to action", one of which proposed revising the Oath of Citizenship to: "I swear (or affirm) that I will be faithful and bear true allegiance to (His or Her) Majesty (King or Queen) (Regnal name and numeral), (King or Queen) of Canada, (His or Her) Heirs and Successors, and that I will faithfully observe the laws of Canada, including Treaties with Indigenous Peoples, and fulfill my duties as a Canadian citizen."
+Until 2021, the Oath of Citizenship had been the following text:

+The Truth and Reconcilliation Commission recommended it be changed to the following:

+The equivalent in French was the following:

-Responding to Call to Action 94, the Government passed Bill C-8, which received Royal Assent on June 21, 2021 and updated the Oath to include Indigenous Peoples.
+Responding to Call to Action 94, the Government passed Bill C-8, which received Royal Assent on June 21, 2021 and updated the Oath to recognize Indigenous Peoples.

 The Oath of Citizenship is today a legally binding oral and written contract intended to ensure that new Canadian citizens promise to obey the laws and customs of their new country, fulfil their duties as citizens, and recognize the authority of the monarch as the personification of the state and various entities and concepts.
 Its current form is as follows: